-This first Americas Cultural Summit brings together leaders in public funding of arts and culture from across the Americas to discuss their role and impact on the rise of cultural citizenship.
+This first Americas Cultural Summit brought together leaders in public funding of arts and culture from across the Americas to discuss their role and impact on the rise of cultural citizenship.

-Inspired by renowned thought leaders in the arts, participants will explore the concept of cultural citizenship through diverse political, social, economic and cultural lenses.
-The Summit offers a trusting space to exchange ideas and share best practices to advance public support for arts and culture as part of building vibrant, prosperous and inclusive societies.
+Inspired by renowned thought leaders in the arts, participants explored the concept of cultural citizenship through diverse political, social, economic and cultural lenses.
+The Summit offered a trusting space to exchange ideas and share best practices to advance public support for arts and culture as part of building vibrant, prosperous and inclusive societies.

 Cultural rights are about the expression of artistic creativity alongside access and participation in cultural life under conditions of equality, human dignity and non-discrimination.
 They encompass language, cultural and artistic content, cultural heritage, intellectual property rights, author’s rights, minority rights, Indigenous rights and cultural participation, among others.

 How can we publicly fund the arts and culture to create and sustain conditions for people to have the freedom to meaningfully choose, participate in and contribute to cultural life, free from discrimination?

 Democratizing Technology in the Digital Age